-The calculator has approximately 6,750 units (or "bytes") of user memory available.
+The calculator has approximately 30,740 units (or "bytes") of user memory available.
 (This is separate from the system memory that stores all the unerasable information with which the calculator is manufactured.)
-The table below describes the memory requirements of stored user information.

 The calculator displays INSUFFICIENT MEMORY if you attempt an operation that uses more memory than is currently available.
 If you see this message: